Yates-zyh/All_You_Need_Is_Camera/README.md

 - Implement more games, such as:
   - Fruit Ninja Clone: Use hand trajectories to slice fruits
   - Dance Move Comparison: Compare and score against standard dance moves
+  - fitness game
 - Add multiplayer support
 - Optimize performance, improve detection accuracy and response speed
 - Add sound effects and background music

 ## Contributing

-Contributions of code, issue reports, or improvement suggestions are welcome.
+We welcome contributions in the form of code, issue reports, or suggestions for improvements.
+Feel free to fork the repository, submit pull requests, or open issues for any bugs or feature requests.

 ## License

-[TBD]
+This project is licensed under the **MIT License**.

 ## Acknowledgments

-- This project uses the [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) model for pose detection
+- This project uses the [Ultralytics YOLOv11](https://github.com/ultralytics/ultralytics) model for pose detection
 - Project inspiration comes from similar motion-sensing games and interactive fitness applications